 Other types of licenses include:

-It’s important that you obtain the correct type of license before you begin making sales, and the applications can be easily completed through the Ohio Department of Taxations website, although an offline application process still exists as well.
+It’s important that you obtain the correct type of license before you begin making sales, and the applications can be easily completed through the Ohio Department of Taxation website, although an offline application process still exists as well.
 Filing of sales tax returns must be done online, however, with payment options available in the form of ACH debit or credit card.

+Based on the results of a tax calculator, determine what your liability will be.
 Returns must be filed and payments made by the 23rd of the month following that in which the tax was collected.
 Any taxpayer whose annual liability exceeds $75,000 must pay monthly.
 Direct pay permit holders can pay quarterly if they have less than $15,000 in tax liability per quarter on average.
 Vendors, sellers and transient vendors can pay semi-annually if their average six-month tax liability is less than $1,200.

 Period | Due Date |